 SenGuard is also super-easy to apply and comes with instructional DVD and book, etc... everything you need to do the job properly.We still recommend

 .
-These are by far the best of the "last generation" sealers.
+It is by far the best of the "last generation" sealers.

-The cost is less than SenGuard up front, so these are good choices if on a tight budget or when sealing a large floor.
-However, both will need periodic re-application
+The cost is less than SenGuard up front, so it's a good choice if on a tight budget or when sealing a large floor.
+However, it will need periodic re-application

 , so time / effort / cost catches up with you in the end.
 All considered (total lifetime cost, performance) SenGuard is easily the best value for all countertops and vanities.
 Just remember